vojteaka7/periodic-table-generator/README.md

 ## Elements data

 The data about elements was taken from [Bowserinator/Periodic-Table-JSON](https://github.com/Bowserinator/Periodic-Table-JSON).
 I added oxidation states data from the `pertab_with_ox_states.json` copied from <https://documenter.getpostman.com/view/14793990/TzmCgD9k#618ced08-5d55-49ea-8638-9393daf30daa> (the actual API doesn't work).
 Czech names were added manually.

+## Changing the appearance

+To change the appearance of the periodic table, edit `templates/element.html`.
+It's a standard jinja2 template, which is used for each cell of the periodic table.
+To see all the available properties look at `pertab_ox_s.json`.

 ---